rppld/goodmarks/README.md

-# SuperTips
+# Goodmarks

-Genuine recommendations, no algorithm.
+Human recommendations, no algorithm.